-If you are on the lookout for a new or replacement wood door for the home, one of the first considerations is the type of door to choose from.
+If you are looking for a new or replacement wood door for your home, one of the first considerations is the type of door you will choose.

 In the vast majority of cases, the choice will be between wood, solid, and hollow core doors, so we will look at these in some detail.

-Several factors must be considered when choosing a replacement door, such as its location, style, colour and finish, and required accessories.
+Several factors must be considered when choosing a replacement door, such as its location, style, colour, finish, and required accessories.

-Some say there is nothing to compare with a real wooden door.
-Wood is a natural renewable resource that offers beauty, flexibility and style.
+Some say nothing compares with a real wooden door.
+Wood is a natural, renewable resource that offers beauty, flexibility, and style.

 Budget considerations may determine the choice of a wooden door, the door's location, the available door finishes, and how much time and effort you are prepared to spend on maintenance and upkeep.